Bubka/2FAuth-Docs/docs/security/authentication.md

 ### User verification

-Most authenticators and smartphones will ask the user to actively verify themselves for log in.
+Most authenticators and smartphones will ask the user to actively verify themselves to log in.
 For example, through a touch plus pin code, password entry, or biometric recognition (e.g., presenting a fingerprint).
 The intent is to distinguish one user from any other.

 You can configure how the user verification step behave during the WebAuthn login flow with the `WEBAUTHN_USER_VERIFICATION` env var: